 Lonsdale, Persson & Matthews 1984 and Joseph & Wright 1985 showed that interacting galaxies result in massive infrared excess due to star formation, and that interactions leading to merger are associated with “superstarbursts,” or “bursts of star formation of extraordinary intensity and spatial extent.”

-Detecting IRXS is a simple matter of identifying a light source with from black body. the slopes of all black body curves are .
+Detecting IRXS is a simple matter of identifying a light source with a spectrum that deviates from that of a typical black body.
+Temperature determines the slope and peak emission wavelength of a blackbody curve; however, in log space the slopes of all black body curves are the same for λ>λmax, the region dubbed the Rayleigh-Jeans portion of the blackbody curve.